Ashley Putnam: Professional career

 Her concert credits include performances with the New York Philharmonic, the Concertgebouw, and the San Francisco Symphony.

-Ashley Putnam is now a member of the voice faculty at the Manhattan School of Music, and has a private studio in New York.
+Ashley Putnam is a former member of the voice faculty at the Manhattan School of Music, and has a private studio in New York.
 She has taught masterclasses throughout the country, adjudicates for the Metropolitan Opera National Council Auditions, and has served on the voice faculties of DePaul University and the Eastman School of Music of the University of Rochester.
 However, she was not a professor of voice at either institution.